Memories Matter

 6 resources too add historical context to your family history

-1 - United States Holocaust Memorial Museum (USHMM) Encyclopedia & collections
+1 -United States Holocaust Memorial Museum (USHMM) Encyclopedia & collections

 👉 Even if you aren’t researching the Holocaust specifically, USHMM’s digital encyclopedia demonstrates the power of context.
 Detailed maps, photographs, and descriptions of daily life show how environment and history shape individual experiences.
 For any family historian, this is a model of how deeply place and time can inform a story.
-Dive deep into the museums collections for even more inspiration on how to weave a story around a single artifact.

 This page from the USHMM website provides an overview of children’s diaries kept during the Holocaust.
 “Each diary reflects a fragment of its author’s life, but, taken together, the diaries provide readers with a varied and complex view of young people who lived and died during the Holocaust.”